 The beauty of Apple Pay is that it is classically 'Apple'.
-Simple and elegant, it combines the tech you've already got (an iPhone with Touch ID) with a one-step payment process, all wrapped up in watertight security safer than traditional chip and PIN.
+Simple and elegant, it combines the tech you've already got (an iPhone with Touch ID or Face ID) with a one-step payment process, all wrapped up in watertight security safer than traditional chip and PIN.

 1. Wallet setup

-To begin using Apple Pay, open Wallet (formerly Passbook), tap Add Credit or Debit Card and enter your card details.
+To begin using Apple Pay, open Wallet (formerly Passbook) on your iPhone, tap Add Credit or Debit Card and enter your card details.

 Tap Next, after which your card will be verified by your bank – once that's done, tap Next.
 You can now use Apple Pay.
-You can also register through your bank's own app.
+You can also register through some banks' own apps.

-The process is largely similar to Passbook's – see your bank's website for more details.
+The process is largely similar to Apple Wallet's – see your bank's website for more details.

 2. Using Apple Pay

 Hold your iPhone near the contactless card reader and an image of your card will appear on the screen.
 Then - unless you're using an iPhone X - just rest your finger on the Touch ID sensor (but don't press the Home button), wait for a second for it to confirm your fingerprint, and voila!
 It's as easy as that.

 To use a different card, tap the one on screen and choose another.
-(In iOS 9, prep a card at the Lock screen by double-clicking the Home button).
+(You can also prep a card at the lock screen by double-clicking the Home button).

-Using Apple Pay in an app is just as simple as using it elsewhere.
+Using Apple Pay in an app or in Safari is just as simple as using it elsewhere.
 Simply tap the 'Buy with Apple Pay' button, review your payment details, then place your finger on the Touch ID sensor to finish the transaction.

 This is a much more streamlined process than entering your Apple ID details, and the biometric authorization makes it more secure.
 With the iPhone X you'll verify using Face ID instead, which is supposedly even more secure.